lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | id-HashMLDSA87-ECDSA-P384-SHA512            | &lt;CompSig&gt;.51  | id-ML-DSA-87 | ecdsa-with-SHA512 with secp384r1 | id-sha512|
 | id-HashMLDSA87-ECDSA-brainpoolP384r1-SHA512 | &lt;CompSig&gt;.52 | id-ML-DSA-87 | ecdsa-with-SHA512 with brainpoolP384r1 | id-sha512 |
 | id-HashMLDSA87-Ed448-SHA512              | &lt;CompSig&gt;.53 | id-ML-DSA-87 | id-Ed448 | id-sha512 |
-{: #tab-sig-algs title="Hash ML-DSA Composite Signature Algorithms"}
+{: #tab-hash-sig-algs title="Hash ML-DSA Composite Signature Algorithms"}

 The table above contains everything needed to implement the listed hash ML-DSA composite signature algorithms.
 The Pre-Hash algorithm is used as the PH algorithm and the DER Encoded OID value of this Hash is used as HashOID for the Message format in step 2 of HashML-DSA.Sign in section {{sec-comp-sig-gen-prehash}}.
 This hash value is also used as the pre-hash of the Second algorithm if needed.
 See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite signature algorithms.